drbean/curriculum/correspondence/letter/slides.md

 Signature [ Name: Andy Cheu-An Bi, Position: Director General ]

  [If you are interested, see bottom of https://ws.moe.edu.tw/001/Upload/7/relfile/0/1495/3278ed48-601a-4ea8-8dac-517b1a548a49.pdf for English name, position]

+## 8 Cs

+Write down one or two words (or a sentence) identifying the characteristic (or a lack of the characteristic) this way:
+1. clear - blah, blah, blah
+2. concise - The email goes on and on
+3. concrete - something not concrete
+4. correct - hey
+5. coherent - kkk
+6. complete - 666
+7. courteous - a word meaning courteous
+8. considerate - 8888
+Do it exactly this way, naming the 8 characteristics on 8 lines, with a word, or sentence, explaining each of them, but with your explanations, not mine.

 ## The end